 Christmas/Holiday entertaining idea

-These Mini Roast Beef Yorkshire Pudding Bites came about when planning my holiday entertaining menu.
-I’ll be serving them alongside Cheese Chive and Rosemary Puffs and Pear Ginger Champagne Cocktail.
+These appetizers were born while planning my holiday entertaining menu.
+I’ll be serving them alongside Cheese, Chive, and Rosemary Puffs and a sparkling Pear Ginger Champagne Cocktail.
+But don’t save them just for the holidays – these little flavor-packed gems are perfect any time of year!

 Mini roast beef Yorkshire pudding bites viewed from overhead